Depreciation is taken on a straight-line basis on the following classes of assets at the annual rates shown.

 Expenses incurred before the commencement of business are allowed as a deduction in the first taxable year (or period).

 Deduction of expenses incurred for the purpose of earning income is generally allowed.
 Interest expense is allowed for loans from unrelated parties or on loans from banks.
-Interest paid to related parties is allowed only to the extent the loan terms are at arm's length.
+Interest paid to related parties is allowed only to the extent the loan terms are at arm's length and subject to satisfaction of the 2:1 debt-to-equity ratio (see Thin capitalisation in the Group taxation section).

 Bad debts and other contingencies